-Dallas businessman Jeff Beck had been pre-qualified by MLB to participate in the auction, but his attorney had not attended recent meetings or hearings.
-Fox, a unit of Rupert Murdoch's News Corp., said Tuesday it did not plan to bid after speculation it wanted to firm up its hold on Rangers‘ TV rights through Fox Sports Southwest.
+Dallas businessman Jeff Beck, also pre-qualified by MLB to participate in the auction, was not assigned a room but can request one, according to the judge presiding over the auction.
+Fox, a unit of Rupert Murdoch's News Corp., said Tuesday it did not plan to bid after speculation it wanted to firm up its hold on Rangers' TV rights through Fox Sports Southwest.

-Whatever the auction’s outcome, final approval of the sale rests with Major League Baseball.
-A league official, speaking on the condition of anonymity, told the AP on Tuesday that MLB intends to work with the winning bidder _ although it has the option of choosing the second-highest bid.
+Whatever the auction's outcome, final approval of the sale rests with Major League Baseball.
+A league official, speaking on the condition of anonymity, told The Associated Press on Tuesday that MLB intends to work with the winning bidder _ although it has the option of choosing the second-highest bid.

 Outside experts say they cannot predict how the auction will unfold but say "astronomical" bids are unlikely.
 Cuban was ready to pony up more than $1 billion for the Chicago Cubs, which wound up briefly in bankruptcy before Tribune Co. sold the team to the Ricketts family last year.